Kuntao: Lian Yunan

 A family of about 22 styles centered mainly in Johor, Malaysia.
 They are remarkably similar to Wing Chun with which they share a common origin in Yunnan, China during the 1700s.
 The most prominent style is Lian Padukan, itself a derivative of Buah Pukul from the Mersing district of Johor.
 It is said to have been introduced by a Hui man who made a name for himself fighting in the docklands of 1920s Singapore and Johor.
 Confusion over the Hui identity has led to revisionists replacing the founder's Chinese heritage with an Arab one.

 Kuntaw

-Spelled as kuntaw in the Philippines, the Chinese origin of kuntao is rarely denied, but it has often become associated with the Filipino Muslim usually among Maguindanaons, Maranaos and Tausugs but it is also associated with the Filipino Muslim community of Indonesian or Borneo descent.
+Its arrival in the Philippines is unclear for even among the Mindanao people there is no research dedicated to tracing the lineage or the importer of the martial art or when was the first recorded reference of this martial art, and if there is, a question of authenticity arises.
+The same could be said of silat practiced culturally in the southernmost parts of the archipelago.
+It is safe to say, that is until a new paper is published about retracing its history in the islands, that this fighting method only started to "come out" in the country in the mid-20th century.
+It is written as kuntaw in the Philippines, the Chinese origin of kuntao is rarely denied, but it has often become associated with the Filipino Muslim usually among Maguindanaons, Maranaos and Tausugs but it is also associated with the Filipino Muslim community of Indonesian or Borneo descent, given that the southern Filipinos are more culturally linked to Malays than those Filipinos from Luzon and Visayas.
 The term is sometimes mistakenly translated as "sacred strike" from kunsagrado hataw.